 AFE letters to the government:

-September 2016: Letter to Prime Minister Theresa May from Action for Elephants UK and 125 signatories, calling on the government to ban ivory trade in the UK.
+September 2016: Letter to Prime Minister Theresa May with 125 signatories, calling on the government to ban ivory trade in the UK.

-The Guardian article on this letter and the issues surrounding poaching and ivory bans.
+The Guardian wrote about this letter and the issues surrounding poaching and ivory bans.

 January 2017: Follow-up letter to Theresa May

-The Guardian article on this letter and a UK ban
+The Guardian reported on this letter and the UK trade

 Hopefully our last letter calling for a UK ban!

 Please tell the government that you support the ban and help end the UK ivory trade for good!